 Additional Porto Restaurants

-After you clean you plates at our favorite Porto restaurants, consider dining at the following, three of which sport Michelin stars:
+After you clean you plates at our favorite Porto restaurants, consider dining at the following, six of which sport Michelin stars:

 Since we love eating at tascas in Lisbon, finding good tascas in Porto was a priority for us.
 As we quickly learned, many Porto tascas serve great traditional Northern Portuguese classics and are worth checking out.

 For readers unfamiliar with tascas, these cheap and cheerful taverns are prevalent in every Portuguese city.
 Often family-owned, tascas serve wholesome dishes like Bacalhau, Cozido and Feijoada along with hearty cuts of meat and classic Portuguese sobremesas (desserts).

 Portuguese people rarely eat at tascas beyond their neighborhood which is what we do in Lisbon too.
 When we’re in Porto, these are our favorites: